EivindArvesen/naive-spider/README.md

 Could probably do with support for rules (blacklist, etc.) and better model abstraction (i.e. objects/classes for interactions with frontier and storage).
+Reorganize some code, e.g. deal with args etc. elsewhere.

 Serialization/saving should be optimized.